An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 The employer should be supportive of any difficult circumstances.
 They could allow for someone other than the employee to tell them, such as the employee's friend or family member.

 The employee does not have to give the employer any formal evidence of the date of birth.
-But some employers might have a policy that asks for staff to contact work as soon as possible.
+But some employers might have a policy that asks for workers to contact them as soon as possible.

 If the baby is born late

-If the baby is born late, the employee must tell their employer the new date they're starting their paternity leave as soon as they can.
+If the baby is born late, the employee must tell their employer the new paternity leave start date as soon as they can.
 This does not have to be in writing unless the employer requests it.

-If the employee wants to take time off before the birth, they could agree with their employer to take another type of leave, for example holiday.
+The employee might want to take time off before the birth.
+They could agree with their employer to take another type of leave.
+For example, holiday.

 If there's a stillbirth or death soon after birth